microsoft/psi/README.md

 Platform for Situated Intelligence is available under an [MIT License](LICENSE.txt).
 See also [Third Party Notices](ThirdPartyNotices.txt).

+# Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party's policies.

 # Acknowledgments

 We would like to thank our internal collaborators and external early adopters, including (but not limited to): [Daniel McDuff](http://alumni.media.mit.edu/~djmcduff/), [Kael Rowan](https://www.microsoft.com/en-us/research/people/kaelr/), [Lev Nachmanson](https://www.microsoft.com/en-us/research/people/levnach/) and [Mike Barnett](https://www.microsoft.com/en-us/research/people/mbarnett) at MSR, Chirag Raman and Louis-Phillipe Morency in the [MultiComp Lab](http://multicomp.cs.cmu.edu/) at CMU, as well as adopters in the [SLIM research group](https://coen.boisestate.edu/slim/) at Boise State and in the [Qualitative Reasoning Group](http://www.qrg.northwestern.edu/) at Northwestern University.